fountainstudios/AIMakecodeMarkdown/SustainableFarming_ACT2.md

 ### @explicitHints true
 ### @flyoutOnly 0

-# Activity 2 – -PLACEHOLDER-
+# Activity 2 – Out of this world.

 ## Step 1
 Now that we have placed all of the satellite beacons we need to **run** the satellite and **code** a **current** dataset from the information that